 What time do I have to be at my departure gate?

-This varies by airline.
 A boarding time will often be noted on your boarding pass.
-Most airlines require passengers be ready for boarding 30 minutes prior to scheduled departure, so the aircraft can be secured and pushed back from the gate on time.
+Most airlines require passengers be ready for boarding 30 minutes prior to scheduled departure so the aircraft can be secured and pushed back from the gate on time.
 Once an aircraft’s cabin door has been secured, FAA regulations prohibit agents from allowing additional passengers to board without reinitiating the security process which would delay departure of the flight.

 When is the airport busiest?

-Typically Tucson International Airport’s busiest times for departing flights are in the early morning hours and again at mid-day.
+At Tucson International Airport the busiest times for departing flights usually are in the early morning hours and again at mid-day.
 Because Tucson and Arizona do not observe Daylight Saving Time the busy hours shift.
-When DST is in effect, the busy hours are usually before 8 a.m. and from about 11 a.m. to 1 p.m.
-When Standard time is in effect the busiest hours are usually about an hour later.
-Typically Sundays, Mondays and Fridays are the busiest days of the week except when there are holidays.
+When DST is in effect in most of the rest of the U.S. during the summer, the busy hours are before 8 a.m. and from about 11 a.m. to 1 p.m.
+When Standard time is in effect the busiest times are about an hour later.
+Sundays, Mondays and Fridays tend to be the busiest days of the week except when there are holidays.